collapsed-stacks/startups/questions/3249/how-should-an-in-house-talent-be-paid-when-creating-an-entertainment-product.md

 - tagged: `startup-costs`, `employees`, `payment`, `salary`
 - score: 1

-<p>For example, when companies like Pixar create in-house artworks and their employees fill positions like the directors's chair and/or key talent positions, how are they getting paid?
+For example, when companies like Pixar create in-house artworks and their employees fill positions like the directors's chair and/or key talent positions, how are they getting paid?
 Is this part of their annual salary?
 Or are they receiving a royalty?
-What's the best way a company should go about this?</p>
+What's the best way a company should go about this?

 ## No Answers